vitorialira92/ClassManagement/README.md

 ---------STUDENT_CLASS-----------

-GET /student_class/{registration} - get all classes a student is enrolled in a current semester.
+GET /student_class/current/{registration} - get all classes a student is enrolled in a current semester.

+GET /student_class/in_registration/{registration} - get all classes a student enrolled in a semester on registration period.

 GET /student_class/class/{classCode} - get all students in a class.